-How Important Is This Coverage?
+How Important Is Equipment Breakdown Coverage?

 You rely on equipment like appliances, heating and cooling units, and electrical systems to keep your home running smoothly.
-And if something breaks down, your standard home insurance policy won’t cover the cost to replace it — leaving you to pay out of pocket.
+And if equipment breaks down, your standard home insurance policy won’t cover the cost to replace it — leaving you to pay out of pocket.
 But having this coverage will financially protect you from those unexpected expenses.

 What Is Not Covered by Equipment Breakdown Insurance?